FlagArihant2000/sfm-mvs/README.md

 The README is divided into two parts,
 1. Structure from Motion (For camera parameters and sparse reconstruction): Here, incremental structure from motion is implemented.
-2. Multiview Stereo (For dense reconstruction): Under Progress
+2. Multiview Stereo (For dense reconstruction): Will be done later.

 # Structure from Motion (SfM)